nih-cfde/training-rstudio-binder/GTEx/r4rnaseq-workshop.md

 We can use the `rename` function to rename columns.
 The first value is the new name and the second value is the old name.
-Just in case we get it wrote, let’s save this as a new
+Just in case we get it wrong, let’s save this as a new object.

 ``` r
 head(results)